my-language-skills/featured-image-for-pressbooks/readme.txt

 == Disclaimers ==

-The Featured Image for PressBooks plugin is supplied "as is" and all use is at your own risk.
+The Featured image for PressBooks plugin is supplied "as is" and all use is at your own risk.

-Featured Image for PressBooks is under development.
-Version 1.0 is stable but is an start.
-Soon much more possibilities.